Ranojitdas/Basic-Atm-app/README.md

-# 🚀 Basic Banking App
+# 🚀 Basic ATM App

 A simple and user-friendly ATM application built using Flutter.
 The backend operations are handled in Java through `MainActivity.java`.
 This project was created for an Object-Oriented Programming (OOP) college assignment.
 The UI is currently very basic, and I plan to work on improving it in the future.